-There are many reasons for slow connections, and we’ve experienced many of them ourselves.
+There are many reasons for slow VPN connections when streaming, and we’ve experienced many of them ourselves.
 One thing we’ve learned over the years is the #1 best way to speed up a VPN connection is by using the fastest protocol the hardware will allow within your security tolerances.

 Hardware VPN Connection

-Less secure protocols don’t require as much computing power, which lets slower hardware move faster.
-This is a very tough trade-off, but a necessary one to conquer before essentially going out into the world wide web with your naked and raw data being freely offered to anyone wanting it.
-If you absolutely must have low buffering with high-speed throughput for streaming high-quality video without great hardware, then at least use a lower security VPN protocol.
-It is far better than freely providing your info to all the hackers laying in wait to gather your data.
+Less secure VPN protocols don’t require as much computing power, which lets slower hardware move faster.
+This is a very tough trade-off, but a necessary one to conquer before going out into the world wide web with your naked and raw data freely offered to anyone wanting it.
+Choose to get the fastest download speeds or the ultimate private web experience.

 VPN Protocols Explained